Guides

 Jakarta Bean Validation Custom Constraint

-If your project already uses a Jakarta EE stack, such as Hibernate Validator, you can create a custom constraint.
-This approach wraps a validation strategy, like `libphonenumber`, inside a reusable annotation.
+If your project already uses a Jakarta-EE stack, such as Hibernate Validator, you can create a custom constraint.
+This technique wraps a validation strategy, like libphonenumber, so that validation occurs automatically on your data objects.

 @Target({ FIELD, PARAMETER })